Resident234/php.net/pages/www.php.net_language.basic-syntax.phpmode.php.md

 ```
 <?php endif;?>
 ```
-&gt;This is a paragraph.&lt;/p&gt;
+>This is a paragraph.&lt;/p&gt;
 &lt;/body&gt;&lt;/html&gt;

 Notice how the PHP code is embedded in the middle of an HTML opening tag.
-The PHP parser doesn&apos;t care that it&apos;s in the middle of an opening tag, and doesn&apos;t require that it be closed.
-It also doesn&apos;t care that after the closing ?>
+The PHP parser doesn't care that it's in the middle of an opening tag, and doesn't require that it be closed.
+It also doesn't care that after the closing ?>
 ```
  tag is the end of the HTML opening tag.
 So, if $highlight is true, then the output will be:<br><br>&lt;html&gt;&lt;body&gt;<br>&lt;p class="highlight"&gt;This is a paragraph.&lt;/p&gt;<br>&lt;/body&gt;&lt;/html&gt;<br><br>Otherwise, it will be:<br><br>&lt;html&gt;&lt;body&gt;<br>&lt;p&gt;This is a paragraph.&lt;/p&gt;<br>&lt;/body&gt;&lt;/html&gt;<br><br>Using this method, you can have HTML tags with optional attributes, depending on some PHP condition.
 Extremely flexible and useful!